OpenVoiceOS/community-docs/docs/intents.md

 San Francisco
 ```

 The problem is, now anything that is not specifically a mix of New York City, San Francisco, or something on Georgia Street won't match.
 Instead, we can specify an unknown word with :0.
-This would would be written as:
+This would be written as:

 ```text
 :0 :0 City